SJCCodeTalk/fresheats/README.md

 # fresh-eats

-**Assignment:** Design and code a one-page client website Client: MealWorxs
+**Assignment:** Design and code a one-page client website Client: Fresh Eats

 **Goals:** Fresh Eats wants a well-designed “easy to read” professional website to sell their meal prep service.
 They are excited to share their nationally based delivery services.